-What's nice to know is that the ship's designers put a lot of thought into cabins at all levels; there is a noticeable improvement from other Carnival ships, in terms of design and storage.
+There’s a wide range of Carnival's Mardi Gras rooms, and many come with special perks such as access into reserved areas.
+At double occupancy, the Carnival Mardi Gras capacity is 5,282 passengers.
+The ship's designers put a lot of thought into cabins at all levels; there is a noticeable improvement from other Carnival ships in terms of design and storage.

 All cabins come with two twin beds that can be made up into a queen, a vanity desk with a big mirror and instead of a coffee table, a new leather ottoman, which not only opens up for more storage, the top turns into a tray for room service breakfast.
 (Tip: We used the inside of this ottoman to store dirty laundry).

-Some interiors, and every category of cabin from oceanview on up has a sofa bed in the room as well, which can pull out for another passenger.
+Some Carnival Mardi Gras interior rooms, and every category of cabin from oceanview on up, has a sofa bed.
 On the balcony cabins, the placement of the sofa can either be by the window or in the middle of the room, allowing the beds to have the best view.

 Tip: If you like to go out on your balcony in just a robe (or less), make sure you look up -- you might not have as much privacy as you think!*

-Splurge.
-Carnival has invested in suites on Mardi Gras, with 180 onboard.
+There are 180 suites on Carnival Mardi Gras.
 The new Excel suites have separate bedrooms and living rooms with dining rooms.
 But what really sets these Excel suites apart, particularly the Excel Aft and Presidential suites, are the large wraparound balconies.
 These have space for a large family to all hang out, plus a private hot tub.

 Suites also have access to Loft 19, a special sundeck at the top front of the ship.
 There's an infinity hot tub up here, and cushy loungers.
 We spent an afternoon up here with a pass, however, and we have to say -- unless you've decided to shell out for a cabana that gives you personal service -- Loft 19 is not all that special.
 You have to go downstairs to the Serenity sundeck for your drinks, and the loungers are not protected from the wind in the same way that the chairs are down there.
 Buy a suite for the extra space it gives you, not for Loft 19.